-The SJCR Trustee Board is made up of 9 individuals, 4 of which are external and 5 of which are internal.
+The SJCR Trustee Board is made up of nine individuals, four of which are external and five of which are internal.
 Our external trustees are formally appointed via an application basis and are with us for a maximum of two terms of four years.
-Our internal trustees are 4 students and a sabbatical president; the five of them make up the body known as Tier One.
-These positions are held for a year.
-If you would like to get in direct contact with an external trustee, please email johns.sjcrboardchair[at durham email] to contact the Chair of the Board.
+Our internal trustees are four students and a sabbatical president (the five of them make up the body known as the Tier One Executive) – these positions are held for a year.